This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• Prepare noodles according to package instructions.
+• Prepare the noodles according to package instructions.

-• Heat a large pan or wok on high heat.
-Add oil.
-Add chicken, season with salt and pepper and stir fry just until cooked through.
+• Heat the oil in a large pan or wok on high heat.
+Add the chicken and stir fry just until cooked through.
+Add the garlic and cook for 30 more seconds.

 Video